 Dunkin’ Donuts is being sued for overcharging customers, the crime that the custom of the baker’s dozen was supposed to end.
 In this case, however, nobody was complaining that the franchise’s perfectly standardized crullers were too small.
-Instead, franchisees were charging sales tax on good that shouldn’t have been taxed.
+Instead, franchisees were charging sales tax on goods that shouldn’t have been taxed.

 A dozen (not a baker’s dozen) different northeastern franchises were the subject of an investigation that found that customers were incorrectly charged sales tax about 70% of the time.
 The items in question were things like coffee beans, which should not be taxed, even if they’re bought with doughnuts, which are taxable.

-So were the franchisees teaching their clerks to tack on sales tax improperly and stow the pennies in secret caches until eventually they added up to real money?
+So were the franchisees teaching their clerks to tack on sales tax improperly and stow the pennies in secret caches until eventually, they added up to real money?

 Probably not.
 If all the collected sales tax was remitted to the states or other taxing jurisdictions, then it was those jurisdictions that ended up profiting from the errors.
 If the accountants caught the overage while calculating the sales tax, the stores were stuck with the thorny question of how to identify, find, and reimburse the consumers, an overwhelming task.